tc39/source-map/PROCESS.md

 - There's at least 1 implementation (in generating tools, ideally also at other levels)
 - A test suite has been started (but it might not be complete)

-When a proposal reaches Stage 3, no further improvements are possible withuot implementing the solution and testing it in real-world scenarios.
+When a proposal reaches Stage 3, no further improvements are possible without implementing the solution and testing it in real-world scenarios.
 All the other types of research have already been done in the previous stages.

 ## Stage 4 (complete)